thesixnetwork/ibc-go/docs/architecture/adr-027-ibc-wasm.md

 Adding a new light client contract is governance-gated.
 To upload a new light client users need to submit a [governance v1 proposal](https://docs.cosmos.network/main/modules/gov#proposals) that contains the `sdk.Msg` for storing the Wasm contract's bytecode.
-The required message is `MsgStoreCode` and the bytecode is provided in the field `code`:
+The required message is `MsgStoreCode` and the bytecode is provided in the field `wasm_byte_code`:

 ```proto
 // MsgStoreCode defines the request type for the StoreCode rpc.